mdavids/rfc/content/draft-davids-forsalereg-16.md

 # IANA Considerations {#ianaconsid} <!-- See RFC8126 -->

-This document requires two IANA actions:

-1. Addition of "_for-sale" to the existing "Underscored and Globally Scoped DNS Node Names" registry ((#ianareg)).

-2. Creation of a new sub-registry for "_for-sale Content Tags" ((#ianasubreg)).

-## Underscored and Globally Scoped DNS Node Name {#ianareg}

 IANA is requested to add the following entry to the "Underscored and Globally Scoped DNS Node Names" registry [@RFC8552] :